SkygearIO/features/features/64-chat-offline-cache/api.md

   - useCache: Boolean = true
   - syncOnReconnect: Boolean = true

-  func subscribeNewMessages() // expected to call when enter view
+  func startSubscribing() // expected to call when enter view

-  func unsubscribeNewMessages() // expected to call when leave view
+  func stopSubscribing() // expected to call when leave view

   func messageCount() -> Int

   func messageAt(position: Int) -> Message

+  func fetchLatestMessages() -> Void

+  // message edit api
+  func createMessage(body: ...) -> Void
+  func editMessage(body: ...) -> Void
+  func deleteMessage(message: Message) -> Void
+  func markDeliveredMessages(messages: [Message])

+  func fetchReceiptsWithMessage(message: Message)

+  protected func handleFetchedMessages(messages: [Message]) -> Void
+  protected func handleCachedMessages(messages: [Message]) -> Void

+  // handle pubsub change
+  protected func handleMessageChanges(messageDeltas: [MessageDelta]) -> Void

+  // for UI display
+  - protected messages: [Message]

+  // to determine when to fetch messages, may need to consider gap between messages
+  // consider a client app may stay on previous message position
+  // and have a skip to latest button
+  // while the current position and the latest message has a gap larger than fetch limit
+  //
+  // if useCache = false
+  // messages == fetchedMessages
+  - protected fetchedMessages: [Message]

   /**
    * scrollViewDelegateMethods
    *
    * the list will determine when to fetch messages by checking current first
-   * and last visible cell
+   * and last visible message
-   */
+   *
+   * the implementation would call fetchMessages automatically */

 }